-First of all, due to the high computational cost of the freeform geometry, complex surface shaders, and illumination effects, our framework is currently restricted to relatively low resolutions ( $640 \times 480$ ) and frame rates (< 10 fps), while already requiring a considerable amount of aggregate compute power.
+First of all, due to the high computational cost of the freeform geometry, complex surface shaders, and illumination effects, we are currently restricted to relatively low resolutions $(640 \times 480 \text{ pix-els})$ and frame rates (less than 10 fps), while already requiring a considerable amount of aggregate compute power.
 On the other hand, hardware cost is often one of the lesser problems for industrial applications, and much larger clusters than the one used in our experiments have already been installed for similar purposes.
 On such a hardware platform, it should even be possible to reach fullscreen resolutions at interactive frame rates.
-Even so, the compute power required for driving a fully interactive VR setup (including high-resolution output devices) is still significant, and - in particular - considerably higher than that for typical non-ray traced VR systems.
+Even so, the compute power required for driving a fully interactive VR setup (including high-resolution output devices) is still significant, and considerably higher than that for typical rasterization-based VR systems.

-Also on the quality side, there is lot of room for improvements: For example, the simple logarithmic tone mapping used in our system works well in practice, but is far from "state of the art" in offline rendering technology, where much better tone mapping algorithms are being used.
-Though these tone mapping techniques are well-known, in particular the global operators are tricky to implement in a distributed ray tracing system.

-Similarly, the car paint shader used in our system is a rather trivial shader.
+On the quality side, there is lot of room for improvements: For example, the simple logarithmic tone mapping used in our system works well in practice, but is far from state-of-the-art in of-fline rendering technology, where much better tone mapping algorithms are being used.
+Although such tone mapping techniques are well-known, in particular the global operators are difficult to implement in a distributed rendering environment.
+Similarly, the car paint shader we used is a rather trivial shader.
 Much better car paint models - often generated via acquisition of real car paint BRDFs - are well known.

-Though the quality far exceeds typical VR setups, we do not offer all the rendering effects that other offline renderers use.
-In particular, not supporting global illumination - in particular in the interior of the car - is a severe limitation.
-Offline rendering packages typically provide global illumination effects, and thus generate far more accurate and "photorealistic" images than we do.
+While the quality far exceeds typical VR setups, we do not offer all the rendering effects that high-end offline renderers provide.
+Not supporting global illumination, in particular in the interior of the car, is a severe limitation.
+Offline rendering packages typically feature global illumination effects, and thus generate far more accurate and photo-realistic images than we do.

 Developments into these areas are already under way.
-For example, a prototypical implementation of a precomputation-based technique for rendering the given model with full global illumination (including caustics, highlights, glossyness, BTFs, illumination through the windshields etc) is already available [Wal05].
-Right now however this method is not yet fully integrated into the given system, and some incompatibilities exist.
-Similarly, in a related project Günther et al. have shown that much higher realism for car paint can be realized with a specially designed shader that is based on acquisition, digitalization, and fitting of real-world car paint samples [GCG\05].
-Both the DIRmap-technique as well as Günther et al.'s measured car paint shader have been implemented in the OpenRT system, and adding them should only be a question of invested programming time.
-So far, however, this integration has not yet taken place, as end-user demand for adding these two features has been quite limited.
+A prototypical implementation of a precomputation-based technique for rendering the given model with full global illumination (including caustics, highlights, glossiness, BTFs, illumination through the windshield etc.) is already available [25].
+Right now, however, this method is not yet fully integrated into the given system..
+Similarly, in a related project Günther et al. [11] have shown that a much higher realism for car paint can be realized with specially designed shaders that are based on acquisition, digitalization, and fitting of real-world car paint samples.